CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/README.md

 **Survey:**

-Enter our [survey](//hacker-survey.md) and get a chance to win a drone!
+Enter our [survey](//hacker-survey.md) for a chance to win a drone!
 ![](/assets/drone.png)
 <hr>